 Being offered a place was probably the perfect moment of my literary career.
 Chosen for potential and yet to disappoint.

 The first few minutes did go fairly well – I found somewhere to park and got the right room first time.
 Then someone asked me what I did.
 What could he mean?
-I stammered something about copywriting and families and journalism.
+I stammered something about copywriting which I learned at a sales copywriting course by Stefan.

 There was a pitying look.
 “No, I mean, your writing.
 Are you a poet?
 Short stories?
 What?”